JCIP Safety Framework Project

 The ABA Safety Framework is an analytical framework created for use in dependency legal work.
 It was developed by the American Bar Association in their 2019 publication

-Child Safety (link at the right) as a comprehensive approach for attorneys and judges to develop, organize, analyze, and argue safety-related information.
+Child Safety: A Guide for Judges and Attorneys as a comprehensive approach to develop, organize, analyze, and argue safety-related information.
 This in turn improves advocacy and decision-making, shared safety language across court professionals, and clarity for families about safety decisions made by courts.

 Safety Framework Benefits